NuGetPackageExplorer/NuGetPackageExplorer/ISSUE_TEMPLATE.md

 - Please post full exception details in case of an Exception (message, stacktrace, inner exceptions)
 - Are there any work arrounds? yes/no
 - Is there a version in which it did worked?
+- Is there a package on Nuget.org which shows the bug?

 in case of a FEATURE REQUEST:

  - Why do we need it?
+ - Please provide an use case.